imhazige/myblog/_posts/2018-07-03-the-python-dependency-tool.md

-Go to the root folder of the python project. run `pipenv --three` for a python3 project run `pipenv --two` for a python2 project
+Go to the root folder of the python project. run `pipenv --three` for a python3 project run `pipenv --two` for a python2 project run `pipenv --python 3.6` for a python3.6 version project

 #### Like npm install
 `pipenv install`